TinyML-TH-Ohm/conductor/README.md

 -   predictionCharacteristic (Notify Characteristic) Sends the classification result of the on-device model inference as soon as it becomes available.

+### Gesture Classification

+A gesture is detected based on changes in estimated orientation.
+When the cumulative change in orientation over the last 50 samples exceeds a defined threshold, gesture recording begins.
+Once the movement falls back below the threshold and the recorded stroke reaches a minimum length, the gesture is considered complete.
+At this point, the stroke is rasterized into an image, and inference is triggered using the on-device model.

 ## Frontend